icewind1991/steam-vent/README.md

 ## Usage

-Note that this probject is still in early development and api's might see large changes.
+Note that this project is still in early development and api's might see large changes.

 ```rust
 use std::error::Error;